-WATCH: If You Love Downton Abbey, You’re Going to Be Obsessed with This New Show
+WATCH: If You Love Downton Abbey, You Should Tune Into This New Show

 It’s a four-part miniseries that's available online.

 If you can’t wait for the upcoming Downton Abbey movie and are desperate for something to watch in the meantime, we have just the show for you.
 We’ve been searching our DVRs and to-watch lists for a British period drama to keep us occupied, and in doing so, we happened upon a great new show that fits the bill beautifully: It’s Howards End, a four-part miniseries from the BBC and Starz.

 The series is based on E.M.
 Forster’s novel of the same name, which was first published in 1910.
 If you’re not familiar with the story, Howards End is the tale of three families—the Schlegels, the Wilcoxes, and the Basts—who weave into and out of each other’s lives.
 The two Schlegel sisters, Margaret and Helen, are entangled in the affairs of both the Wilcoxes, a well-to-do family whose matriarch dies, leaving a husband and children pondering a perplexing inheritance-related question, and the Basts, an impoverished couple who become attached to the younger Schlegel daughter, Helen.
 Love, marriages, scandals, and tragedies ensue in what is both compelling drama and social commentary.
 The novel is widely considered to be Forster’s finest work, and the series brings the story to life with vivid landscapes and gorgeous set design.